sslab-gatech/apollo/src/sqldebug/README.md

 * `-l` or `--logfile`: Optional, log filename

-## Dynamic Binary Instrumentation

-`To be updated`
+* **Important:** You SHOULD know which commit is related to the performence regression bug.
+After identify the commit number, you should compile two DBMS with debug symbol.

+  * #1: DBMS which initially introduces performance regression (e.g., SQLite_bad)
+  * #2: DBMS which lastly showed good performance (e.g., SQLite_good)

+## Extract execution trace thru DBI

+* Capture the execution trace using

 ## Statistical debugging

 `To be updated`

 However, we added demo to show how it works.

 ```bash
 $ cd {REPO}/src/sqldebug/demo